 "Taxing Jurisdiction" is an area in the district that is taxed for a purpose, such as a bond payment.
 Taxing jurisdictions are established and identified by the county assessor.
 A district may have several bonds SIDs/RIDs outstanding in one or more taxing jurisdictions.
 Each taxing jurisdiction is kept separate for budget purposes.
 The debt service fund adopted budget must be sufficient to pay SIDs/RIDs and bonds for all taxing jurisdictions.

-Debt Service Assistance School Facilities Reimbursement ("Debt Service GTB"): If the district qualifies to receive Debt Service Assistance Reimbursements and an advance, the OPI will send a single annual payment to the district in May.
+Debt Service Assistance Reimbursements and Advances ("Debt Service GTB"): If the district qualifies to receive Debt Service Assistance Reimbursements and an advance, the OPI will send a single annual payment to the district in May.
 The payment should be combined with the fund balance of the appropriate taxing jurisdiction account and any balance remaining used to lower the debt service levy for the jurisdiction for the ensuing year.

 VOTING REQUIREMENTS: The Debt Service Fund (50) is a voter approved district tax levy fund.
 This fund requires approval from the qualified electors of the school district.